hyperspy/hyperspy/doc/user_guide/install.rst

     $ pip install hyperspy

-See, the following list of selectors to select the extra functionalities:
+See, the following list of selectors to select the installation of optional dependencies required by specific functionalities:

 * ``learning`` to install required libraries for some machine learning features,
 * ``gui-jupyter`` to install required libraries to use the